In His U.K. Visit, Trump Navigates A Strained Trans-Atlantic Relationship

 A day earlier, Khan had criticized Trump in Britain's Observer newspaper, saying the president was "one of the most egregious examples of a growing global threat" from the far right, which he said "uses the same divisive tropes of the fascists of the 20th century."

 Trump tweeted in response that Khan had done "a terrible job" as London mayor and is a "stone cold loser."
-Trump said Kahn reminded him of New York Mayor Bill de Blasio, "only half his height."
+Trump said Khan reminded him of New York Mayor Bill de Blasio, "only half his height."
 (De Blasio is about 1 foot taller than Khan.)

 From rolling back women's reproductive rights to defending white supremacists and far-right nationalists - President Trump's behaviour flies in the face of ideals America was founded upon.— Sadiq Khan (@SadiqKhan) June 2, 2019